 A summary of the employment agreements between the Company and each of our NEOs that were in effect during fiscal 2022 are described below.
-Effective January 17, 2023, each of our NEOs entered into an amended and restated employment agreement with the Company.
-These amended and restated employment agreements provide uniform terms for all NEOs, which terms are summarized below.

 Summary of Employment Agreement with William P. Angrick, III.
 We entered into an employment agreement with Mr. Angrick effective as of June 13, 2016.
 The agreement provides that Mr. Angrick will be employed as our Chairman and CEO and that his employment will continue for one year from the effective date, after which it will automatically renew for successive one-year terms until terminated by the Company or Mr. Angrick pursuant to the terms of the agreement.
 The agreement provides for an initial annual base salary of \$380,000, which was approved by the Compensation Committee and which may be increased but not decreased without Mr. Angrick's consent.
 Mr. Angrick is also eligible for an annual incentive bonus under a sliding scale as approved by the Compensation Committee based upon the achievement of certain performance milestones.
 He is eligible to receive an added bonus amount for the completion of projects that increase stockholder value, at the discretion of the Compensation Committee.
 If Mr. Angrick's employment is terminated because of his death, his estate will receive his base salary through the next full calendar month and all other unpaid amounts.
 If Mr. Angrick's employment is terminated because of disability, he is entitled to his base salary through the third full calendar month after termination and all other unpaid amounts, provided that his base salary will be reduced by any amounts received under any disability insurance provided by the Company.